Every model has stories… Listen to them…

 There are those moments you forget to warn the model that others are waiting to use the one stall restroom in the park.
 While the kid is talking about seeing butterflies, what was seen when she came out was a story his dad won’t be telling mom.

-I once told my girl best friend that I was house sitting, she responded that it was too far to drive.
+I once told my friend that I was house sitting, she responded that it was too far to drive.
 While I had been thinking of online chatting, I wasn’t expecting that response and the assumption that I was asking her to go there.
 I just rolled with it and probably didn’t do a good job at that since I didn’t have the heart to tell her other wise.
 I also hope I haven’t said something to a model and it was taken wrong.
-For example, when I mention a location being more private, what I really mean is there will be less hassle from passerby’s to avoid jeers and stares., Yeah, communication has to happen.
+For example, when I mention a location being more private, what I really mean is there will be less hassle from passerby’s to avoid jeers and stares.
+Yeah, communication has to happen.

 Many times, I’m sure women go into any giving situation with a wealth of experiences that help protect them.
 (Of course men have the same defenses too.)
 You just learn to make a graceful exit.